brookemckim/syndicate/roku/README.md

 ## Setup

-1. Get Pegtv Player ID# from the PEG.TV CMS.
-1. Change url variable in appMain.brs to point to this ID#
+1. Change url variable in appMain.brs to point to your Syndicate server.
 1. Edit manifest and change Title and Subtitle accordingly.
 1. Edit Makefile and change Appname accordingly.
-(This is just the name of the app the roku uses internally for development.)

 ## Graphics